 This impressive collection of rare books on ancient mysticism inspired author Dan Brown.

-Located in central Amsterdam, the Bibliotheca Philosophica Hermetica, also called the Ritman Library, is goldmine of early manuscripts and books on ancient mysticism, religion, and philosophy.
+Located in central Amsterdam, the Bibliotheca Philosophica Hermetica, also called the Ritman Library and housed inside the Embassy of the Free Mind, is a goldmine of early manuscripts and books on ancient mysticism, religion, and philosophy.

 The impressive collection includes around 25,000 printed materials, including around 4,500 printed before the 1800s, many of which are first or early editions.
 The library was founded in 1984 by Joost R. Ritman, who was driven by an interest in spiritualism.